Galexia

 DBCDE - Malaysia-Australia E-Commerce Legal Infrastructure Analysis project (2006)

-Galexia was commissioned to assist the DBCDE in preparing Malaysia - Australia E-Commerce Legal Infrastructure Analysis.
+Galexia was commissioned to assist the DBCDE (then DCITA) in preparing Malaysia - Australia E-Commerce Legal Infrastructure Analysis.
 The report will be of assistance in the development of the relationship between Malaysia and Australia in a number of areas - at a time when Malaysia and Australia are negotiating a Free Trade Agreement (FTA) that contains a chapter on E-Commerce.
 Malaysia and Australia also have an ongoing interest in the harmonisation of electronic commerce legal infrastructure.
 Specifically, the document is a coverage analysis of selected areas of E-Commerce Legal Infrastructure in Australia and Malaysia.

 The project was jointly managed by the International Branch of DBCDE in Australia and the Communications Division International Relations Unit of the Ministry of Energy, Water and Communications.